 About Inclusive Education Planning Workshops

-Leanne Longfellow spent 30 years teaching students with disabilities and is an educational consultant, academic researcher and a parent of a young adult with disabilities.
+Dr Leanne Longfellow has a teaching career spanning 30 years.
+She is a teacher of students with disabilities, an educational consultant, academic researcher and a parent of a young adult with disabilities.
 She has provided numerous professional learning sessions for educators, presented at Australian and international educational conferences, taught education in a university context and completed a doctorate in education at UniSA in 2018.

 What Inclusive Education Planning does

 Inclusive Education Planning offers researched based professional learning to support teachers, assistants, other professionals and parents on inclusive practice.
 We partner with a range of professionals including speech pathologists, behavioural analysts, teachers of gifted and talented students and IT teachers to offer professional learning.